Julius Babao: Career

 Babao started out his career as a production assistant in GMA Network's DZBB-AM in 1990.

 Through hard work and perseverance, Babao was soon promoted as a radio reporter and a contributor for GMA News.
 In 1993, Babao left GMA for ABS-CBN where he worked as a television reporter for TV Patrol.
-That same year, he was tapped by the management of ABS-CBN News to be a standby anchor for Frankie Evangelista in TV Patrol.
+From 1993 to early 1996, he was tapped by the management of ABS-CBN News to be a standby anchor for either Noli de Castro or Frankie Evangelista in TV Patrol.

 In 1996, Babao was given his own show Alas Singko Y Medya which he hosted with his future wife Christine Bersola-Babao until 2001.

 The couple then went on to host a daily morning talk-show called Talk TV, which lasted from 2001 to 2002.

 In April 2003, Babao transitioned into the weekday edition of the station's flagship news program TV Patrol and joined Korina Sanchez as its anchors.
 Sanchez was later replaced by Karen Davila and Ted Failon in November 2004, when the newscast was relaunched as TV Patrol World.

 In 2004, he and his wife launched a morning radio program for DZMM entitled Magandang Morning with Julius and Tintin.
 Their morning radio program would be combined with Radyo Patrol Balita: Alas Siyete, the newscast they are anchoring every weekend, similar to Kabayan.
-In 2006, he was appointed as one of the hosts of public-affairs program XXX: Exklusibong, Explosibong, Exposé where they investigate anomalies and irregularities of public and private practices in the Philippines, he normally joins the field and/or entrapment operations conducted by the law enforcement agencies.
+In 2006, he was appointed as one of the hosts of public-affairs program XXX: Exklusibong, Explosibong, Exposé, where they investigate anomalies and irregularities of public and private practices in the Philippines, he normally joins the field and/or entrapment operations conducted by the law enforcement agencies.

-Babao left TV Patrol alongside Karen Davila on November 5, 2010 to anchor the late evening newscast, Bandila, with Ces Oreña-Drilon, replacing Henry Omaga-Diaz who returned to field report.
+Babao left TV Patrol alongside Karen Davila on November 5, 2010 to anchor the late evening newscast, Bandila on November 22 of that year, with Ces Oreña-Drilon, replacing Henry Omaga-Diaz who returned to field report.
 He was replaced by Noli de Castro and the latter being replaced by Korina Sanchez as they joined Ted Failon on November 8, 2010.
 He silently left the former a few days before the said date due to a vacation leave.